suika2engine/watermelon-script/README.md

 `hello()` FFI function changes the value of `arg["hello"]` to `"bonjour"`.

 Thus, FFI function can accept only one array as an argument and can modify the contents of the array.
-More precisely, the elements of this array must have string keys and string values.
+More precisely, the elements of this array must have string keys and string values (currently).